hero media

-Hotel stays have quietly become my thing.
+Hotel stays have become my niche.
 Long before I became a travel journalist, I was booking staycations just for a change of scenery.
-Some had charm, some had character, some had neither.
-Once, I even stayed in a hotel directly opposite my own apartment – partly for the novelty, partly because I wanted to see my life from a different angle.
+Some were charming and full of character, while others left much to be desired.
+Once, I even stayed in a hotel directly opposite my own apartment partly for the novelty, partly because I wanted to see my life from a different angle.

 Capella sits within an Edwardian Baroque‑style sandstone building.

 An email with a hotel program from the “Culturist Team" lets me know this will be a luxurious stay.
-There’s a guided walk around the Botanic Gardens, a weaving workshop and a Sydney contemporary art tour – the kind of addition that signals a hotel that’s tuned into the finer details, and one that’s not surprising given that Capella’s ethos centres on delivering personalised, immersive experiences.
+There’s a guided walk around the Botanic Gardens, a weaving workshop and a Sydney contemporary art tour the kind of addition that signals a hotel that’s tuned into the more refined details and one that’s not surprising given Capella’s ethos centres on delivering personalised, immersive experiences.

 Capella opened in 2023 within a transformed Edwardian Baroque‑style sandstone building in Sydney’s CBD that was originally designed by renowned Scottish-Australian architect George McRae.
 I often walk past this building and once attended an event inside – I distinctly remember being surprised by how beautiful it was.
 Bar Studio, Make Architects, and stylist Simone Haag were engaged to sensitively adapt the building for contemporary luxury while honouring its past, in collaboration with Heritage NSW and the City of Sydney.